 It’s a beautiful evening!
 Everyone is having a great time.
 You are performing one of your favorite songs in front of the fireplace looking out into your audience of smiles and bopping heads as they sway to your tunes.
 There are about 30 people all together.
 They are engaging with you as you banter between songs.
 They even sing along with you.
 After your set, they come to you one by one telling you how much they enjoyed your music and they want to buy a CD and a t-shirt.
-The night is so surreal, you thought you might have dreamt it.
+The night is so surreal, you thought it might have been a dream.

 This is what a House Concert is all about!
 It is like a dream.
 Each show is unique and will never happen again in the same way.
 House concerts are one of the most intimate shows you can do because you are literally in someone’s private home hanging out with their friends and family.
 Most of them will know each other and they will be comfortable together, which is the best recipe for a fun and engaging show.